 The Huntingdon College Deferred Payment Plan is administered through the Student Account Manager.
 There is an administrative fee of \$120 per academic year which is payable along with the first installment before or at the time of registration.
-For further information you may contact the Student Account Manager.
+For further information you may contact the Student Account Manager in the Cashier's Office.